groupe-sii/sails-generate-gulp/README.md

 # sails-generate-gulp

-A gulp generator for Sails.js to replace default Grunt tasks.
+A Gulp generator for Sails.js to replace default Grunt tasks.

 ## Prerequisites